 Communication and Perception

 Common garter snakes communicate with each other primarily through touch and smell, especially for breeding.
 Outside of the breeding season they do not interact much with other snakes.
 They use their forked tongues to collect chemicals from the air and insert these forks into a special organ in the roof of their mouth, which interprets these chemical signals, called pheromones.
 Pheromones can be used as a tracking device for garter snakes.
 Using their acute sense of smell, common garter snakes can locate other snakes or trails left behind by other snakes through the pheromones given off by their skin.
 After they are born, baby snakes follow the same pheromone trails to feed and locate other common garter snakes.
 Snakes are also sensitive to vibrations and have reasonably good vision.
-(LeMaster, Moore, and Mason, 2001)
+(LeMaster, et al., 2001)

 During the breeding season, common garter snakes use complex systems of chemical communication.
 Male common garter snakes use skin lipids as pheromonal cues for sex recognition because female and male skin pheromones are extremely different.
 However, some males are occasionally born with both female and male skin pheromones.
 During mating season these males with female pheromones are courted by other males.
 The confusion often allows the males with female pheromones to mate first because the other males are courting the wrong sex.
 Shine et al. (2000) hypothesized that the behavior could provided a mating advantage to the genetically altered males.
-(Shine et al., 2000)
+(Shine, et al., 2000)

 Food Habits